aeposten/aeposten/README.md

 # I'm Amy(she/her), great to meet you!

-I am a software engineer, mother, and instructional designer currently living in Santa Clara CA.
+I am a software engineer, mother, and accessibility advocate currently living in Santa Clara CA.

 ---